Thabo Sefolosha: Atlanta Hawks (2014–2017)

-On July 15, 2014, Sefolosha was acquired by the Atlanta Hawks in a sign-and-trade deal, along with rights to Giorgos Printezis, in exchange for the rights to Sofoklis Schortsanitis.
-On January 31, 2015, he was ruled out for six to eight weeks with a strained right calf.
-On April 9, Sefolosha was ruled out for the rest of the regular season due to a fractured tibia suffered while being arrested by members of the New York City Police Department.
+On 15 July 2014, Sefolosha was acquired by the Atlanta Hawks in a sign-and-trade deal, along with rights to Giorgos Printezis, in exchange for the rights to Sofoklis Schortsanitis.

+On 31 January 2015, Sefolosha was ruled out for six to eight weeks with a strained right calf.
+On April 9, he was ruled out for the rest of the regular season due to a fractured tibia suffered while being arrested by members of the New York City Police Department.

 Utah Jazz (2017–2019)

-On July 18, 2017, Sefolosha signed a multi-year deal with the Utah Jazz.
-On January 12, 2018, in Utah's 99–88 loss to the Charlotte Hornets, Sefolosha suffered a right MCL injury.
+On 18 July 2017, Sefolosha signed a multi-year deal with the Utah Jazz.

+On 12 January 2018, in Utah's 99–88 loss to the Charlotte Hornets, Sefolosha suffered a right MCL injury.
 He underwent season-ending surgery five days later.
-On April 3, 2018, Sefolosha was suspended without pay for five games for violating the terms of the NBA/NBPA Anti-Drug Program.
+On 3 April, Sefolosha was suspended without pay for five games for violating the terms of the NBA/NBPA Anti-Drug Program.

 Houston Rockets (2019–2020)

-On September 23, 2019, Sefolosha signed a one-year deal with the Houston Rockets.
+On 23 September 2019, Sefolosha signed a one-year deal with the Houston Rockets.

+Initial retirement

-Sefolosha announced his retirement from professional basketball on March 31, 2021.
+Sefolosha announced his retirement from professional basketball on 31 March 2021.

 Vevey Riviera Basket (2023)

-Despite announcing his retirement two years prior, Sefolosha signed with the Swiss team Vevey Riviera Basket, returning to the club where he first played professionally.
+Despite announcing his retirement two years prior, Sefolosha signed with the Swiss team Vevey Riviera Basket on 26 January 2023, returning to the club where he first played professionally.